Summer School on 3D Printing Technologies - with a focus on photochemical and electrohydrodynamic techniques

 - 3D printing technologies

-Lectures will be held by international experts in the field of 3D Printing and the following speaker of the Julius-Maximilians-University Würzburg
+Lectures will be held by international experts in the field of 3D Printing and the following speakers from the Julius-Maximilians-University Würzburg and University Clinic Würzburg.

 The list of speaker is constantly expanding!

 Lectures in combination with workshops will be given by the speakers aiming at the deepening of knowledge about 3D printing technologies.
 A poster session will give the opportunity to all participants to present their own scientific results.
 Lab tours will showcase some of the most advanced melt electrowriting 3D printers in the world.